Lemonzyy/Lemonzyy/README.md

 ### Hi there 👋
-I'm currently working on a space based game with voxels using [Bevy](https://github.com/bevyengine/bevy) ✨🌠
+I'm currently working on a space voxel based game nammed Astreia using [Bevy](https://github.com/bevyengine/bevy) ✨🌠